web2py/py4web/docs/chapter-07.rst

    been uploaded will prevent pydal from being able to retrieve those files.
 If this happens it is possible to move files and fix the problem but this is not described here.

-   ..
-FIXME: do really py4web make use of uploadseparate?

 -  ``uploadfs`` allows you specify a different file system where to upload files, including an Amazon S3 storage or a remote SFTP storage.